rocketmade/rockauth-angular/README.md

 # Rockauth Angular

-## interfacing with rockauth-angular
+## Interfacing with rockauth-angular

-For now, rockauth-angular is a private repo, but can be cloned and referenced using _bower link_ (described in the development section below)
+For now, rockauth-angular is a private repo, but can be cloned and referenced using `bower link` (described in the development section below)

 To setup rockauth-angular, somewhere in your angular app you must define the following constants:
 ```javascript